d-ries/linux-essentials/09_usersandpermissions/exercises/users_groups_permissions_extra_exercises/99_exercises.md

 Give all users the correct groups as mentioned in the situation above.

 ### Task 7.3
 Set all the permissions and ACL's for the scenario mentioned above.
+Do not use the special bit setgid.